joshcruz/ansible-things/ansible-nginx/README.md

 # ansible-nginx

 This project example installs nginx as a web server and copies a local hello world html file to the nginx html folder.
-We then set a firewall rule to peranently enable ports 80(http) and 443(https).
+We then set a firewall rule to permanently enable ports 80(http) and 443(https).

 ## Configure files